 PRODUCT SALES - Farm stores are becoming increasingly popular.
 Ambitious and creative entrepreneurs will find that fiber demand far exceeds production.
 There is never a problem selling the fiber or products when a market is discovered.

-MARKET (NOW)- Because of the low numbers of Alpacas in the United State, supply and demand has dictated prices.
-The breeding stock market will remain very strong for a long time, with respect to the current economy.
-Much of our time is spent exposing the public to alpacas and educating them to the advantages and uses of alpacas.
-We have only just tapped into the vast possibilities alpacas and their fiber offers.
+MARKET (NOW)- Because of the low numbers of Alpacas in the United States, supply and demand has dictated prices.
+The breeding stock market will remain strong indefinitely, with respect to the current economy.
+Much of our time is spent exposing the public to alpacas and educating them to the advantages and uses of alpaca fiber.
+We have only now tapped into the vast possibilities alpacas and their fiber offers.

-MARKET (FUTURE) - Experts anticipate very little change, for top-quality breeding stock in the next ten years or more.
+MARKET (FUTURE) - Experts anticipate very little change for top-quality breeding stock in the next ten years or more.
 It will take many years to develop the number of fiber producing alpacas to support a strong national alpaca fiber industry on a commercial basis.
-In the meantime, our national organizations are pursuing high-end products that are American made and branded as such.
+When that time comes, there will be increased demand for all categories of alpacas.
+In the meantime, our national organizations and fellow breeders are pursuing high-end products that are American made and branded as such.